-IP Phone Agent (IPPA) is not an applicable agent interface for mobile agents.
-IPPA is available only from JTAPI monitored and controlled phones that support XML applications.
+CAD IP Phone Agent (IPPA) is not an applicable agent interface for mobile agents.
+CAD IPPA is available only from JTAPI monitored and controlled phones that support XML applications.

 The latest release of Cisco Agent Desktop supports mobile agents.
 At agent login, if the mobile agent mode is selected, the mobile agent login dialog box is presented to the agent.
 The mobile agent must provide the local CTI port extension, a call mode, and a dialable phone number.